 - U.S. citizens and eligible non-citizens are asked to complete the Free Application for Federal Student Aid (FAFSA) for the current academic year to allow the University to connect students with every type of funding available, maximizing how we can assist them financially.

 - The award amount for those completing the application is determined on a case-by-case basis, depending on the student’s expenses, and is capped at $1,500.
-Under extreme circumstances, the award may be increased beyond the cap.
 Funds will be paid to the student through direct disbursement either through a designated bank account or issuance of a check.
-Students are encouraged to make sure their refund preference is up to date or establish a refund preference if they have never done so to receive funds electronically as paper checks can take up to 10 days to be issued.
+Students are encouraged to make sure they have stablished a refund preference is or update their refund preference to receive funds electronically as paper checks can take up to 10 days to be issued.

 - Funding is limited, if funds are exhausted at the time a completed application is received, we will be unable to provide assistance.